-Montesquieu divided governments into three categories, describing what principle each rely upon:
+Montesquieu divided governments into three categories, describing what motivating force, or “spring,” as in a wind-up clock, each relied upon:

-- Republics, most prevalent in northern European Protestant countries, rely on Virtue
+- Republics, most prevalent in northern European Protestant countries, relied on Virtue

-- Monarchs, most prevalent in southern and western European countries, rely on Honor
+- Monarchs, most prevalent in southern and western European Catholic countries, relied on Honor

-- Despots, most prevalent in Islamic countries, rely on Fear
+- Despots, most prevalent in Islamic countries, relied on Fear

-“Republic” is a “popular government” where the people are the king, ruling through their representatives.
-Individuals are not subjects but citizens, ruling themselves, being conscious that each citizen will be held accountable to a God who wants them to be fair.
+“Republic” is a “popular government” where the people rule themselves, being conscious that each citizen will be held accountable to a God who wants them to be fair.

-“Monarch” is a king with a conscience, being limited by laws, traditions, religion and the noblemen class.
+“Monarch” is a king with strings attached, having a conscience and being limited by laws, traditions, Judeo-Christian beliefs, and a class of powerful noblemen.

 Montesquieu continued: “As Virtue is necessary in a Republic … so Fear is necessary in a Despotic government: with regard to Virtue, there is no occasion for it. … Fear must therefore depress their spirits, and extinguish even the least sense of ambition. … Of a Despotic government, that a single person … rule according to his own will and caprice. … He who commands the execution of the laws generally thinks himself above them, there is less need of Virtue than in a popular government. …”